About & Contact

 This "dream job" combines her lifelong interests of fashion, art, and technology, as well as her formal training in engineering.
 Janet attended Harvey Mudd College in Claremont, CA, where she received a B.S. in General Engineering, graduating with High Distinction and Honors in Engineering.
 She also minored in art, and party-planned for several years as the chair of the college social committee.

 Janet did her graduate studies at UC San Diego, where she earned M.S. and Ph.D. degrees in Applied Mechanics and Engineering Science/Bioengineering.
-She continued her education at the Burning Man Festival in Black Rock City, Nevada, participating for fifteen years in a row.
+She spent several years working in the aerospace industry (as an actual rocket scientist), but found herself to be better suited to her current role, combining art and technology in a mostly-undefined workspace.

 Enlighted creates custom lighted stage clothing for professional entertainers in the music industry, as well as for applications in art, theater, dance, theme parks, athletic events, television, film, and advertising.
-We develop custom electronics to produce a variety of lighting effects in garments and textile-based accessories.
+We develop custom electronics to produce a variety of lighting effects in garments, stage props, and textile-based accessories.

 Enlighted is based in Encinitas, California, in the northern coastal area of San Diego county.
 Janet founded the company in 1998, and operated as "Eclectic Electric" prior to incorporating with the current name, Enlighted Designs, Inc., in early 2000.

-The name Enlighted was inspired by our dream to have a world free of ignorance, prejudice, superstition, and fear, and we are strongly opposed to discrimination against other human beings on the basis of differing religion, ethnicity, national origin, or sexual orientation and identity.
+The name Enlighted was inspired by our dream to have a world free of ignorance, prejudice, superstition, and fear, and we are strongly opposed to discrimination against other human beings on the basis of differing religion, race, national origin, sexual orientation or gender identity.

 The yin-yang logo symbolizes the merging of opposing forces into a balanced whole.
 We strive towards this type of balance with our designs, which combine a variety of "opposites": fun and function, art and technology, fashion and engineering, and so on.
 We've replaced the traditional dots with rectangles that are suggestive of an electrical outlet (in the US, where we are based).
 This also makes it look more like the letter e, for enlighted.